Saab Automobile: National Electric Vehicle Sweden (2012–2014)

-On 19 September 2013, the first Saab-branded vehicle produced by NEVS rolled off of the assembly line.
-The first pre-production model was mostly aesthetically identical to the previous Saab 9-3 and mainly used to test new components and assembly line equipment.
+In September 2013, the first pre-production Saab-branded vehicle produced by NEVS rolled off of the assembly line.
+This model was mostly aesthetically identical to the previous Saab 9-3 and mainly used to test new components and assembly line equipment.
 NEVS announced a facelift of the exterior to be shown on a finalised production model.
 On 29 November 2013 NEVS announced that full-scale production would commence on 2 December 2013, having replaced the 20 percent of parts originally sourced from former Saab owner General Motors.